tputnam/Getting-and-Cleaning-Data-Project/CodeBook.md

 ## Data Source and Description
 ###Source
 The dataset used for this project is "Human Activity Recognition Using Smartphones Data Set" .
-This dataset and additional information about it is available here: [http://archive.ics.uci.edu/ml/datasets/Human+Activity+Recognition+Using+Smartphones][1]
+This dataset and additional information about it are available here: [http://archive.ics.uci.edu/ml/datasets/Human+Activity+Recognition+Using+Smartphones][1]
 ###Description

 From the website cited above, the description of the data set is as follows: